Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: For dogs, this exercise demonstrates that a dog will sit, lie down, and stay on the handler's cue.
 For small dogs and other animals, these exercises demonstrate that the animal will accept being passed from one person to another and will remain where placed.

 Procedure: For dogs (except small dogs that will be carried): There are three elements to this exercise.
 First, the handler cues the dog to sit, then waits for the evaluator's signal to release the dog (after no more than three seconds).
 Next, the handler cues the dog to lay down, then waits for the evaluator's signal to release the dog (after no more than three seconds).
 Finally, the handler replaces the dog's leash with a 10-foot light line and places the dog in a sit, down, or stand (handler's choice), then cues the dog to stay.
 The handler will walk to the end of the line, at all times holding onto the line, pause for two to three seconds, and return to the dog.
 The handler may not force the animal into position, use a loud voice, or jerk on the leash.
-The handler may take a reasonable about of time and use more than one command (as many as 3) in a friendly tone.
+The handler may take a reasonable amount of time and use more than one command (as many as 3) in a friendly tone.
+Handler must demonstrate comfort with changing & organizing equipment.

-For other animals (including small dogs that will be carried on visits):
+For small animals (including small dogs that will be carried on visits):

 Exercise 11 - Come When Called (for dogs only)